marcus-cmc/Shockley-Queisser-limit/README.md

 <img src="/ExampleOutputFig/PCE.png" width="600">

+The efficiencies will be in the `SQ.PCE` attribute, an numpy array.
+There's also a dictionary `SQ.paras` that stores all the characteristics as a key (string): characteristics (numpy array) pairs.

 ## Four important parameters in a single figure:

 Calling the method `plotall()` will generate a plot containing the 4 most important characteristics of a solar cell in the subplots